Monicaular/beautifly/README.md

 - When adding a new product on the product management page, the form wouldn’t allow me to save more than one nutrition fact, related product, or fast fact.
 I resolved this issue by modifying the view.

-- When editing a product, the remove button wasn’t functioning correctly for deleting any of the nutrition facts, related products, or fast facts because the view also required a delete button.
-The remove button was only intended to remove a field when adding a new product.
-To fix this and avoid confusion for the admin user, I hid the delete button in the add product form and hid the remove button in the edit form.

 - A particularly significant bug I encountered occurred when I forgot to add my `env` file to the `.gitignore` file, resulting in all my secret keys being exposed in the repository.
 With the assistance of the tutors, I was able to resolve this issue using a tool called `git filter-repo`, which successfully removed the sensitive data from my commit history.